juseljuk/IBM-DBA-VA-BAW-RPA/5-Final/README.md

 <img src="./images/rpa_runtime.png" width="50%">

 Good!
-Now we have our RPA ready to action, when we trigger a new workflow instance from our Watson Assistant. _**Make sure to leave the small RPA Runtime Window open!**_
+Now we have our RPA ready to action, when we trigger a new workflow instance from our Watson Assistant. _**Make sure to leave the small RPA Run Time Window open!**_

 **3.** Run through your Watson Assistant B2B Bank Bot dialog as you already earlier did, **BUT** this time use some real values: